UniMath/agda-unimath/src/metric-spaces/action-on-cauchy-approximations-isometries-pseudometric-spaces.lagda.md

     map-cauchy-approximation-short-map-Pseudometric-Space
       ( A)
       ( B)
-      ( short-isometry-Pseudometric-Space A B f)
+      ( short-map-isometry-Pseudometric-Space A B f)
 ```

 ## Properties